aymanshar/aymanshar/README.md

 - 🔭 I’m currently working as IT System Administrator on IDEMIA Identity & Security.
 - 🌱 I’m currently learning Msc in Data science and AI in DSTI France.
 - 👯 I’m looking to collaborate on Data Science Projects.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help to work in related Data Science projects.
 - 💬 Ask me about any support or technology help If I know, I will help.
 - 📫 How to reach me: aymanshar@gmail.com
 - 😄 Pronouns: I am very exsited to study Data Science.